Cooper Kupp Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Matchup vs. Arizona

-- Against the Cardinals, Kupp has averaged 69 receiving yards per game in his seven career matchups, 25.5 fewer than his over/under for Monday's game.
+- Kupp's 69 receiving yards per game in his seven matchups against the Cardinals are 25.5 fewer than his over/under for Monday's game.

-- Kupp, in seven matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- Kupp has caught a touchdown pass versus the Cardinals three times, but did not have multiple TDs in any of those games.

-- The Cardinals have the NFL's fourth-ranked pass defense this season, allowing 220.8 yards per game through the air.
+- The Cardinals are conceding 220.8 passing yards per game this season, the NFL's fourth-ranked pass defense.

-- With 16 passing TDs allowed this season, the Cardinals defense is ranked fifth in the league.
+- The Cardinals have given up 16 touchdowns through the air (1.3 per game).
+They are fifth in the NFL in that category.

 Recent Performances

-- In last week's outing against the Jaguars, Kupp was targeted 10 times, picking up 129 yards on eight receptions (averaging 16.1 yards per grab) while scoring one touchdown.
+- Against the Jaguars last week, Kupp was targeted 10 times and picked up 129 yards on eight receptions while scoring one touchdown.

-- In his last three games, Kupp racked up 26 catches on 33 targets and averaged 115.7 receiving yards with one touchdown.
+- Kupp hauled in 347 yards (on 26 catches) with one touchdown over his last three games.
+He was targeted 33 times, and averaged 115.7 yards per game.

 Kupp's Los Angeles Teammates